abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 #### Observations

 - **Overall Performance:**
-    - The `gemma3_instruct_4b_text` model outperforms `facebook_nllb_200_3.3b` in both COMET and Meta scores across all languages in the RAG Wikidata setting.
+    - `gemma3_instruct_4b_text (rag-wikidata)` achieves the highest COMET and Meta scores across all languages, with especially large gains in Meta score (e.g., 74.79 for it_IT, 72.67 for es_ES, 72.61 for ja_JP).
-    - The improvement is especially pronounced in Meta scores, where `gemma3_instruct_4b_text` achieves significantly higher values for every language.
+    - `facebook_nllb_200_3.3b` (both RAG variants) is strong and consistent, but is outperformed by `gemma3_instruct_4b_text` in every language and metric.
+    - `mistral7b` performs well in some European languages but is much weaker in Meta scores for Asian and low-resource languages, and its zero-shot RAG variant is especially poor in Meta.
-    - Both models perform best on European languages (it_IT, es_ES, de_DE, fr_FR), but the gap between the models is consistent across all languages.
+    - All models perform best on European languages, but the gap between `gemma3_instruct_4b_text` and others is largest in Meta scores for Asian and low-resource languages.
-    - The lowest scores for both models are observed in Chinese (zh_TW) and Thai (th_TH), but `gemma3_instruct_4b_text` still maintains a clear lead.
+    - The lowest scores for all models are in Chinese (zh_TW) and Thai (th_TH), but `gemma3_instruct_4b_text` still leads by a wide margin.

 - **Entity-Aware Augmentation Impact:**
-    - The use of entity-aware augmentation and Wikidata lookups appears to provide a substantial benefit to the `gemma3_instruct_4b_text` model, as reflected in the higher Meta scores (e.g., 74.79 for it_IT, 72.67 for es_ES).
+    - The use of entity-aware augmentation and Wikidata lookups provides a substantial benefit to `gemma3_instruct_4b_text`, as reflected in the much higher Meta scores and consistent COMET improvements.
-    - The COMET score improvements are more modest but still consistent, indicating better adequacy and fluency in the translations.
+    - The improvement is especially pronounced for languages with complex named entities and for adequacy (Meta score), suggesting better handling of entity translation.

 #### Conclusions

-- The RAG Wikidata approach with `gemma3_instruct_4b_text` leads to state-of-the-art performance among the tested models for both COMET and Meta metrics.
+- The RAG Wikidata approach with `gemma3_instruct_4b_text` delivers state-of-the-art performance among all tested models, especially in Meta scores, indicating superior adequacy and entity handling.
-- Entity-aware translation using Wikidata lookups is highly effective, especially for languages with rich entity content and for improving adequacy (Meta score).
+- Entity-aware translation using Wikidata lookups is highly effective, with the largest gains in languages and settings where entity translation is challenging.
-- This method is robust across a wide range of languages, with the largest gains observed in Meta scores, suggesting improved handling of named entities and overall translation quality.
-- The approach is recommended for scenarios where accurate entity translation is critical.
+- This method is robust across all languages, but is especially recommended for scenarios where accurate entity translation and adequacy are critical, such as technical or named-entity-rich content.